Karol Meyer

 Karoline Mariechen "Karol" Meyer (born October 19, 1968 in Recife, Pernambuco, Brazil) is a Brazilian free diver.
-She holds two Guinness Book of World Record records: one for apnea free diving, with a dive of 121 m (328 ft), and one for static apnea with oxygen with a time of 18 minutes and 32 seconds.
+She holds a Guinness World Record in apnea free diving for a dive of 100 m with a time of 18 minutes and 32 seconds, and has achieved third place in the world in variable weight discipline, diving 93 m.

 Career

-Meyer became the first and only Brazilian woman athlete to achieve world records, and the first athlete in the freediving world to break a world record during an official free diving competition, according to Rank Brazil.
+According to Rank Brazil, Meyer became the first Brazilian woman athlete to achieve world records, and won the highest number of titles in the country's sporting history.
+She was the first athlete in the freediving community to break a world record during an official free diving competition.

-During her career, Meyer collected 13 victories in international events and 7 victories in national events.
-She achieved one of the deepest shipwreck dives in the world at Fernando de Noronha, diving 63 meters to reach the Corveta Ipiranga.
+During her career, Meyer achieved 13 victories in international events and 7 victories in national events.
+In 2003, she became the first apnea diver to reach one of the deepest shipwrecks in the world, diving 63 meters to the Corvette Ipiranga.